 Software that can calculate the relative amount of dense tissue in the breast.
-Some software also considers if particular areas of the breast are dense (i.e. masking potential).
+Some software also considers if particular areas of the breast are dense (i.e., masking potential).
 The density assessment data are obtained by evaluating a digital mammogram or digital breast tomosynthesis exam with sophisticated algorithms and can be made available for the radiologist when reading the mammogram.
-Many software products must be used at the time of acquiring the mammogram when all the “raw data” are available.
+Some software products can only be used at the time of acquiring the mammogram when all the “raw data” are available.

 How it works

 Automated assessments calculate density as either area (length x width) or volume (length x width x thickness) percent density.
 The assessed area or volume of dense tissue is divided by the area or volume of the entire breast and then multiplied by 100 to yield a percentage.
 This percentage is generally then correlated to one of the four BI-RADS categories: fatty, scattered fibroglandular density, heterogeneously dense, or extremely dense.
 We do not fully understand whether the absolute amount of dense tissue or the percent of dense tissue is more important, though an analysis of multiple methods [1, 2] found percent density more predictive of risk of developing breast cancer.
 Complexity of the texture [3, 4] of the breast tissue may be more important in predicting risk than the amount of dense tissue, though further study is needed.
 Artificial intelligence trained on mammograms can augment conventional risk assessment that includes breast density .

 Provides consistent breast density assessment and quantification across all patient populations.
 Removes the inter- and intra-radiologist subjectivity and variability of visual assessment of breast density.